 Access to Paid Parental Leave and the Health of Young Mothers

-We are currently undertaking a qualitative study of first-time mothers who have received Paid Parental Leave.
-Women are recruited through the Royal Women’s Hospital.
-We are interested in learning about women’s experiences of receiving Paid Parental Leave, how this money is managed in their household, and how this money impacts on their return-to-work decision-making.
+We undertook a qualitative study of first-time mothers who received Paid Parental Leave.
+Women were recruited through the Royal Women’s Hospital.
+We were interested in learning about women’s experiences of receiving Paid Parental Leave, how this money is managed in their household, and how the money impacts on their return-to-work decision-making.

 NHMRC Partnership Grant and VicHealth Promotion Foundation

-Hewitt B, Kavanagh A, Strazdins L, Aitken, Z. Removal of 'double dipping' from parental leave may impact mothers' health.
+Hewitt B, Kavanagh AM, Strazdins L, Aitken, Z. Removal of 'double dipping' from parental leave may impact mothers' health.
 The Conversation, 27 October 2016.

 Garrett C, Keogh L, Hewitt B, Newton D & Kavanagh AM.
 Young Mothers’ Experiences of Receiving the Baby Bonus: A Qualitative Study.
 Australian Social Work, 70 (1) 54-65.

-Aitken A, Garret C, Hewitt B, Keogh, L, Hocking J & Kavanagh AM.
+Aitken Z, Garret C, Hewitt B, Keogh, L, Hocking J & Kavanagh AM.
 The maternal health outcomes of paid maternity leave: A systematic review.
 Social Science & Medicine.
 130 (2015) 32-41.

 School Research Themes

 For further information about this research, please contact the research group leader.